-Leveraging predictive and prescriptive models, Machine Learning ingests historical data to learn and improve through experience.
+Leveraging predictive analytics and prescriptive models, Machine Learning ingests historical data to learn and improve through experience.
 Over time, it can recommend solutions and identify anomalies based on what it has learned.
 Machine Learning may be applied through models, but also by Data Scientists, a third-party software, or some type of hybrid model/app.

 What AI Means for Your Workforce

 Manufacturers across a variety of sectors can achieve digital transformation by employing the technologies and practices of Industry 4.0.
 But what does Industry 4.0 mean for the human workforce?
 Many fear AI and Machine Learning will fully replace humans.
 Laurent Laporte, CEO and Co-Founder of Braincube, makes the case for how digital transformation enables companies to stay competitive and empowers manufacturing’s human workforce.

 Machine Learning can process far more data per second than any human, saving industrials lots of time from pulling and formatting results.
 The time your process engineers save manipulating data can then be used elsewhere to drive innovation and continuous improvement.
 In addition, the vast amount of data points it can cross-reference outweighs the physical capacity that limits human discovery alone.